CodeClubLuxembourg/scratch-vm/README.md

 ```

 ## Donate
-We provide [Scratch](https://scratch.mit.edu) free of charge, and want to keep it that way!
-Please consider making a [donation](https://secure.donationpay.org/scratchfoundation/) to support our continued engineering, design, community, and resource development efforts.
-Donations of any size are appreciated.
+[Scratch](https://scratch.mit.edu) is provided free of charge.
+Please consider making a [donation](https://secure.donationpay.org/scratchfoundation/) to support the continued engineering, design, community, and resource development efforts.
 Thank you!